ddg111088/Twitterscrapping_2023/README.md

 3. Upload data to DATABASE
 4. Display All the Tweets scraped
 5. Apply a filter based on the column
-6. All the Uploaded Collections in Database are Displayed in the left side
+6. All the Uploaded Collections in Database are Displayed on main page

 WORKING: